Being questioned by the police

 - Driving – If you’re driving, the police can stop you and ask you for your name, address and date of birth, and the name of the vehicle’s owner if it’s not yours.

-- Alcohol offences – If the police suspect you of committing an offence against the sale of alcohol laws, they can require you to give them for your name, address and date of birth.
+- Alcohol offences – If the police suspect you of committing an offence against the sale of alcohol laws, they can require you to give them your name, address and date of birth.

 If you don’t give the police the information they require in these situations, they can arrest you.